 We always love visiting fresh produce markets to see what is on offer.

-Visiting Split in late September, there was an abundance of pomegranates and grapes.
-The grapes were particularly sweet and delicious.
+During our visit to Split in late September, we noticed an abundance of pomegranates and grapes.
+The grapes were lovely and delicious.

-But it wasn’t just fresh produce, but the smell of barbeque pork and freshly baked bread that had our taste buds alerted.
+But it wasn’t just fresh produce, but the smell of barbecue pork and freshly baked bread that had our taste buds alerted.

-It got us thinking of a picnic lunch, so we found a stall selling cheese and tasty tomatoes along with bread and barbeque pork.
+It got us thinking of a picnic lunch, so we found a stall selling cheese, tasty tomatoes, bread, and barbecue pork.
 Delicious.

 And buying more fresh vegetables for our meal this evening at the Airbnb.